thi-ng/umbrella/packages/color/README.md

 ### Multi-stop gradients

-The `multiCosineGradient()` function returns an iterator of RGBA colors based on given gradient stops.
+The `multiCosineGradient()` function returns an iterator of raw RGBA colors based on given gradient stops.
 This iterator computes a cosine gradient between each color stop and yields a sequence of RGBA values.

 ```ts
 const gradient = col.multiCosineGradient(